Seventh-State/seventh-state-pauser/README.md

 The default value is 3 seconds, which offers a balance between resource usage and efficiency of detection.
 A lower value will detect partitions quicker at the cost of an increased resource usage.

+## Default Kherpi Behaviour

+When a node is in a minority partition:

+- Existing connections remain open
+- New connections are accepted
+- Local publish/consume on **pre-declared classic queues** continues (producer and consumer on the same node)
+- Queue declarations (any type) are rejected

 ## Plugin Behaviour

 - On startup, the plugin automatically starts alongside the RabbitMQ cluster, operating in line with the configured cluster_partition_handling.